karoliinaparnanen/karoliinaparnanen-Transcoding-Industrial-Music/README.md

  python make_dataset.py --data_dir '/Users/Shared/Decoded Forms Library/Samples' '/Users/Shared/Maschine 2 Library' --dataset_name NativeInstruments
 ```

 By default, the data is split randomly into 90% train and 10% validation data.
-The optional `train_ratio` parameter (defaults to 0.9) can be used to specify a different split.<br>
+The optional `train_ratio` parameter (defaults to 0.9) can be used to specify a different split.<br><br><br>

 **Creating a dataset that includes class information**<br><br>

 To add a classifier to the model, use `make_dataset_classifier.py` instead.
 This script works essentially in the same way as `make_dataset.py`, but it treats the immediate sub-directories in `data_dir` as class names, and assumes all samples within them belong to that resepective class.

 Currently only simple multiclass classification is supported.
 There is also no weighting of the classes happening so you should make sure that classes are as balanced as possible.
-Also, the current version does the train/validation split randomly; making sure the split happens evenly across classes is a simple future improvement.<br>
+Also, the current version does the train/validation split randomly; making sure the split happens evenly across classes is a simple future improvement.<br><br><br>

 **Training a model**<br><br>